TOP 10 SITES FOR FREELANCER JOBS

 What to Be Wary Of

 Freelance platforms suit many people’s needs, but they can be quite competitive.
-Here’s some common advice I came across:
+Here are some key things to be mindful of:

 • Maintain the value you’re worth – don’t lower your price dramatically to compete in ‘bid wars.’